gevans3000/wp-plugin/TASKS.md

 > **Note:** At the end of each 3-commit cycle, this file will be updated but NOT committed to prepare for the next cycle always coding using least token usage but keeping ALL FUNCTIONS and WORKFLOW.

-Updated: 2025-04-10T15:35:30-04:00
+Updated: 2025-04-10T15:45:00-04:00

 ## Current Tasks
 1. [TASK-017] Feature Enhancements
-   - [ ] Custom AI prompts
+   - [x] Custom AI prompts
-     - [ ] Add UI for custom prompt management
+     - [x] Add UI for custom prompt management
-     - [ ] Implement prompt validation
+     - [x] Implement prompt validation
-     - [ ] Add prompt templates and examples
+     - [x] Add prompt templates and examples
-     - [ ] Create prompt testing functionality
+     - [x] Create prompt testing functionality
    - [ ] AI model selection
      - [ ] Add model selection UI
      - [ ] Implement model compatibility checks